Xingyu025/FinAI-Contest/docs/source/finai2025/task3.rst

 - **Environment**:
-  A Gym-compatible environment simulates interaction with a Uniswap v3-like AMM.
+  A Gymnasium-compatible environment simulates interaction with a Uniswap v3-like AMM.
 It uses discrete hourly steps, assumes full observability, and prohibits lookahead.
 The agent repositions liquidity symmetrically around the current tick, with customizable tick spacing.
 Rewards are computed in real time using Uniswap v3 pricing formulas.

 For more background on how Uniswap v3 and the mechanics of liquidity provisioning work, refer to [2]_.